Loire à Vélo de Montlouis à AmboiseLoire à Vélo de Montlouis à Amboise

 The Loire by bike

 Welcome to one of France’s most beautiful cycle routes!
 In the heart of the Loire Valley countryside, La Loire à Vélo offers you a superb 900km journey, at your own pace.
-Amboise and its châteaux, the vineyards of Montlouis-sur-Loire, the half-timbered houses of Tours, the gardens of Villandry, the château of Azay-le-Rideau, the royal fortress of Chinon… When planning your stay in Touraine, in addition to the distances to be covered, don’t forget to leave yourself time to visit.
+Amboise and its châteaux, the vineyards of Montlouis-sur-Loire, the half-timbered houses of Tours, the gardens of Villandry, the château of Azay-le-Rideau, the royal fortress of Chinon… When planning your stay in Touraine, as well as the distances involved, don’t forget to leave plenty of time for sightseeing.
 By all accounts, you’ll need it!

 The Loire à Vélo - a unique route

-From the foothills of the Massif Central to the beaches of the Atlantic, La Loire à Vélo hugs the banks of Europe’s last great wild river (but also the banks of the Cher, near Savonnières).
+From the foothills of the Massif Central to the beaches of the Atlantic, La Loire à Vélo hugs the banks of Europe’s last great wild river (as well as the banks of the Cher, near Savonnières).
+Along almost 900 km of cycle route, discover an exceptional diversity of landscapes, between nature and heritage.

 La Loire à vélo